erinmarie84/Password-Generator/README.md

     Lowercase
     Numbers
     Special Characters
-    Length of password form 8-128

-Store the information that the user chooses
+Store the information that the user chooses in a variable Include a for loop so that the computer knows to only generate as many characters as the user chose.
+Use Math.random code so that the computer randomly chooses the password  characters.
+Create variables and include .value property to put the generated password into password box.